-So of course, he made the peachy chicken stir fry, and I ate the peachy stir fry.
+So of course, he made the chicken and peaches stir fry, and I ate the chicken and peaches stir fry.

-I loved the peachy stir fry.
+I loved the chicken and peaches stir fry.
 I loved it so much that I ate the only leftovers for my lunch the next day.

-- 1 16-ounce can of peaches (the ones in juice only have fewer calories than the ones packed in syrup.
+- A can of peaches - I like to use the peaches in juice only as they have fewer calories than the ones packed in syrup.
 But you can use either, as you prefer.